rancher/rancher-docs/versioned_docs/version-2.14/how-to-guides/advanced-user-guides/capi-infrastructure-providers.md

         vCenter:
           datacenters: <your datacenter>
           host: <vsphere fqdn>
-          # The credential secret will be transferred by the prebootstrap mechanism,
+          # The credential secret is transferred by the prebootstrap mechanism,
-          # and the cpi chart will expect the default name (vsphere-cpi-creds).
+          # and the cpi chart expects the default name (vsphere-cpi-creds).
           credentialsSecret:
             generate: false
 ```

 ### Changing machine templates

 Machine templates for CAPI infrastructure providers, such as `AWSMachineTemplate` and `VSphereMachineTemplate` are usually immutable.
 To modify the configuration of the instances in a machine pool, create a new template with a different name, then edit the machine pool in `clusters.provisioning.cattle.io` to point to this new template.
-This will cause all of the machines in that pool to be recreated with the new configuration.
+This causes all of the machines in that pool to be recreated with the new configuration.

 ### Customizing userdata

 Custom user data can be defined for each machine pool in the `clusters.provisioning.cattle.io` resource.
 To do this, use the `.spec.rkeConfig.machinePools.userdata.inlineUserdata` as an inline yaml string in the plain cloud-config format.
-The contents of this field will be merged with the userdata generated by Rancher to bootstrap the cluster nodes.
+The contents of this field are merged with the userdata generated by Rancher to bootstrap the cluster nodes.

 :::caution
 Do not include sensitive data in this field, as it is part of a resource other than a Secret.